AWS MemoryDB¶

 KeyAuthorizationFailures |

-The number of failed attempts by users to access keys they do not have permission to access.
+The number of failed attempts by users to access keys they are not authorized to access.
 You can use the ACL LOG command to find more information about individual authentication failures.
 We recommend setting an alarm for this to detect unauthorized access attempts. | Count |

 KeyspaceHits |